Pathways to Independence

 Pathways to Independence.

 Sedona Lago Gardens offers a pioneering approach for self-directed neurodiverse young adults diagnosed with autism, cognitive challenges, or other neurodiverse capabilities.
-Our highly focused, one-on-one coaching is based on the aspirations of each resident and is socially integrated with community life.
+Our highly focused, one-on-one coaching is individually customized based on the aspirations of each resident and is integrated with small group workshops and supported immersion in campus and community life.

 A One-to-One Focus with Group Support